This guide describes how to troubleshoot configuration issues for a Google Cloud internal TCP/UDP load balancer.

-Use the GCP Console to check for the number of healthy backend VMs in each backend instance group.
-The GCP Console also shows you which VMs are in the active pool.
+Use the Cloud Console to check for the number of healthy backend VMs in each backend instance group.
+The Cloud Console also shows you which VMs are in the active pool.

 Make sure that your load balancer's failover ratio is set appropriately.
 For example, if you have ten primary VMs and a failover ratio set to

-0.2, this means GCP performs a failover when fewer than two (
+0.2, this means Google Cloud performs a failover when fewer than two (

 10 × 0.2 = 2) primary VMs are healthy.
 A failover ratio of

-0.0has a special meaning: GCP performs a failover when no primary VMs are healthy.
+0.0has a special meaning: Google Cloud performs a failover when no primary VMs are healthy.